 Private healthcare in Pakistan

-Pakistan has a number of expensive private medical facilities, most located in the urban areas of Karachi and Lahore.
-It is highly recommended that expats take out comprehensive private health insurance that includes provision for the possibility of emergency medical evacuation to a nearby country.
+Pakistan has a number of expensive private medical facilities, mostly located in the urban areas of Karachi and Lahore.
+It is highly recommended that expats take out comprehensive private health insurance if this isn't provided by their employer.
+Medical insurance should also include provision for the possibility of emergency medical evacuation to a nearby country with superior facilities.

 Health hazards in Pakistan